lsdl11/card-sorting-demo/README.md

 # Card Sorting Demo

-A browser-based card sorting game designed for cognitive psychology research.
+A browser-based card sorting game designed for cognitive psychology experiment.
 Participants learn a sorting rule through observation, practice it interactively, and then complete a transfer task to assess learning.

 ## How It Works